T

 restaurant

-A vibrant street in Puerto Ayora where local restaurants set up tables outside in the evening.
-A great place to experience local life and enjoy fresh grilled seafood.
+A vibrant street in Puerto Ayora where local restaurants set up tables in the evening.
+Enjoy delicious, fresh seafood and local dishes in a lively atmosphere.

 Day 3 · Galápagos Islands